rae-107/garden-grow-fe/README.md

 Git Workflow

 CI & Deployment
-- CI Delployment was really helpful implementing and agile workflow were group members were working async.
+- CI Deployment was really helpful implementing and agile workflow were group members were working async.
-- CI also presented challenges when Cypress tests were working on local machines but wouldnt pass in CI.
+- CI also presented challenges when Cypress tests were working on local machines but wouldn't pass in CI.
 - Successfully deployed through Vercel for the front end and Heroku for back-end.

 Testing